biglocalnews/covid-world-scraper/README.md

 - [ ] [Russia](https://xn--80aesfpebagmfblc0a.xn--p1ai/info/ofdoc/reports/)
 - [ ] [Mayanmar](https://mohs.gov.mm/page/9575)

-* scraper to grab PDF created - however, a follow up process is needed to extract the data
+* scraper to grab PDF created - however, a follow up process is needed to extract the data.

 Questions for our Meeting: